AndrewRadev/id3-image/README.md

 This tool wraps the [rust-id3](https://github.com/jameshurst/rust-id3) library to provide an easy way to manipulate embedded cover art in an mp3 file.
+The embedded image usually gets picked up by music players and thumbnail generators.

-It was made for my own personal usage, so it likely makes assumptions that are not ideal for all cases.
+The project was made for my own personal usage, so it likely makes assumptions that are not ideal for all cases.
 If it doesn't work for you, please open [a github issue](https://github.com/AndrewRadev/id3-image/issues).

 It comes with three executables: